sujitbhosale-05/event-log-processor/README.md

 ==========================================================================================================================================================

+Below are a few highlights.
+Application is capable of handling huge file of gigabytes.
+Used Multiple Threads Parallel stream operation and Spring Batch of 20K in one go persist to improve performance.
+Tested with a gigabyte file, worked as expected without concurrency issues.

-To get Perfomance improvement following things done.
+To get Performance improvement following things done.
-1. Used Parallel stream to iterate over each event - so parallel stram internally allowed multiple thread to perform task using Fork Join Pool.
+1. Used Parallel stream to iterate over each event - so parallel stream internally allowed multiple threads to perform tasks using Fork Join Pool.
 2. Created produce method which put all events in Map check with respective Started/Finished event and create Alert object and put in another Map.
-In Produce method, mutiple threads of Parallel stream perform operation.
+In the Produce method, multiple threads of Parallel stream perform operation.
-3. Spring Batch is used to persit records in a batch of 20K in consume method.
+3. Spring Batch is used to persist records in a batch of 20K in the consume method.
 Batch size provided in application yml.
 Persisting records in a batch of 20k improved performance.

-Following things done to avoid concurrency issue.
+Following things done to avoid concurrency issues.
-1. Consume saveAll batch method syncronised block, so only 1 thread at a time save a batch 0f 20k.
-Also double checking used inside Synchronised block to avoid 2 thread getting enter in Synchrinised block.
+1. Consume saveAll batch method is in synchronized block, so only 1 thread at a time save a batch 0f 20k.
+Also double checking is used inside the Synchronised block to avoid multiple threads getting entered in the Synchronized block.
-2. EventMap and AlertsMap both created as ConcurrentHashMap which dont block for read and block only for write operation.
+2. EventMap and AlertsMap are both created as ConcurrentHashMap which don't block for read and block only for write operation.
 Which is high performance and thread safe.
-3. To keep track of totalPersitedRecords created AtomicInteger variable to make thread safe and atomic operation on persisted count.
+3. To keep track of total Persisted Records created AtomicInteger variable to make thread safe and atomic operation on persisted count.